 - Cyclops reenters this post-Secret Wars (2015) where we find out that, despite uniting the mutant populace and bringing a level of peace through his (rather unorthodox) actions, the time skip has somehow made him a monster on the level of Adolf Hitler (and yes, he was actually called that).
 For over a year, readers wanted to know just what exactly he did (especially since an early story seemed to paint the mutant Sunfire as just as bad), only for Death of X to reveal that Cyclops wasn't even alive when he acted!
 It was Emma Frost, who somehow convinced the world that he led a group of mutants to alter the Terrigen Mists so that they would be safe for all.
 And he was disintegrated by Black Bolt for his actions!
 Much of this owed to the fact that Marvel, being overzealous in protecting from leaks, hadn't told the writers what Cyclops did aside from it apparently being really, really bad.
 Writers naturally assumed it had to be something seriously awful, hence the comparisons to Hitler, when the actual bad thing turned out to be kind of neutral.

 - A minor example sees Hellion punished by Cyclops for killing an out of control Karima.
 Even though she was attacking Utopia, there was absolutely no one else able to stop her from killing everyone there, and the entire crux of Cyclops's side during the Schism was that the kids needed to be trained to fight and defend themselves.
-He ends up being shipped off to Wolverine at the Jean Grey School, who goes so far as locking him up.
-Pretty much every book Hellion appeared in at the time attempted to drive home just how horrible and wrong his actions were.
+He ends up being shipped off to Wolverine (An unrepentant mass murderer) at the Jean Grey School, who goes so far as locking him up.
+Pretty much every book Hellion appeared in at the time attempted to drive home just how horrible and wrong his actions were, with literally everyone around him openly despising and mistreating him, him being mutilated and dismembered due to the negligence of the X-Men leaders and then being mistreated and insulted for being childish to be traumatized and turn against the people who are giving him this ridiculous treatment.
+What made it completely absurd and ridiculous was that, at that point, all of the X-Men had either killed someone, helped to kill someone, or ordered someone killed.
+THIS DOESN'T MAKE ANY SENSE!

 - John D. Rockerduck from the Disney comics acts as The Rival to Scrooge McDuck and is typically depicted as a villain.
 Often, he shows his villainy by cheating or otherwise using underhanded tactics.
 However, in some stories (such as "Zio Paperone e lo slogan invincibile") he competes with Scrooge while doing nothing particularly villainous (or at least, no more than Scrooge himself does in the story), yet the audience is still supposed to cheer at him losing and getting humiliated at the end, simply because he happens to be in competition with the hero and is a villain "by default".